Vladimir-csp/xdg-terminal-exec/README.md

 (which it should be if a config was edited to disable the cache), usual process of reading configs and entries will occur.
 The cache file is always removed when the script knows for sure that the cache feature is disabled.

+Caveat: If the cache was enabled solely via truthy `XTE_CACHE_ENABLED` value, and the var was later removed, the script will not know that the cache is disabled until one of three things happens: cache file is removed, something invalidates it (like touching/editing a config/entry), or a run with falsy `XTE_CACHE_ENABLED` is performed.

 The plan is to eventually enable it by default for unattended fastness.